writecrow/crow_frontend/README.md

 For a systematic explanation of requesting data from the back-end, see https://github.com/writecrow/corpus_backend#performing-search-requests-via-the-api

-# Tests
-We proudly ship our code with a series of tests that ensure that functionality will not regress, and that maximum accessibility is maintained.
-These tests are run via CircleCI, and can be viewed at https://circleci.com/gh/writecrow/corpus_frontend.

 ## Development server
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).